 Smartphones in particular continue to revolutionize the way we see sport and this list of the best ones compiled by innov8tiv.com, breaks down how far we’ve come in terms of their astonishing capability.
 Indeed, perhaps the biggest trend of the last ten years is being able to bet on whatever sport is currently on the go no matter where in the world it is taking place.

 The long and short of it is that the world is quite literally at one’s fingertips when it comes to betting on sports online nowadays.
 Sbo.net’s explanation of how simple it is to sign up for an online sportsbook in the United States demonstrates both the ease and popularity of sports betting that fans have come to know.
 The list of the best US betting sites in 2021 shows how much variety there is now, and how user-friendly the industry has become.
+An example of this is the popularity that sports information companies are gaining, offering expert handicapping services.
+Doc’s Sports services, for example, are the gold standard in the sports information industry.
 This is a far cry from a century or two ago, where bettors could only place their wagers in person and on a limited range of sports.

 — NFL (@NFL) February 8, 2021